ebruchez/ebruchez.github.io/pages/typewriter-collection-hermes.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-hermes/IMG_7502.jpg"/>
-    <figcaption>1971 - This white plastic Hermes Baby with Swiss-German QWERTZ keyboard is not as sturdy as the earlier metal-bodied ones, but I think that it still looks beautiful after refurbishing.</figcaption>
+    <figcaption>1971 - This white plastic Hermes Baby with Swiss-German QWERTZ keyboard is not as sturdy as the earlier metal-bodied ones, but I think that it still looks beautiful after refurbishing.
+Like with my earlier Babys, I used the red felt treatment.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-hermes/IMG_1984.jpg"/>